What Happens to Your Car After You Sell It for Scrap?

 The Shredder

-These shredders can process hundreds of vehicles daily, reducing each one to a pile of metal fragments, plastic pieces, glass shards, rubber bits, and fabric scraps.
+Each car comes out the other side as a pile of metal fragments, plastic pieces, glass shards, rubber bits, and fabric scraps.

 Sorting It All Out